Methods Schools

 What we offer

 Our annual Summer School provides research methods training with a range of courses on offer.
-The Summer School starts 1pm on Monday, 30 June, and finishes at 1pm on Friday, 4 July (but do check individual course pages as courses are various lengths with different finish dates).
+The Summer School starts on Monday, 6 July, and finishes on Friday, 10 July.

 Course schedule